Anger is a totally normal human emotion. It can and should be expressed in healthy manners to help resolve conflict between two (or more) people.

 4. Suppressive

 Out of the four different types, just one is considered a healthy one.
-Assertive anger is determined as a healthy form of expression because it’s focused on honesty, avoiding humiliation, and trying to remain respectful to solve a problem.
+Assertive anger is a healthy form of expression.
+Because it’s focused on honesty, avoiding humiliation, and trying to remain respectful to solve a problem.
+Therefore, it is best to express anger assertively.

 The other three forms remain an unhealthy form to express anger and are an immediate red flag.
-If you have fears that this has gone too far or fears of domestic abuse within your home or a loved one’s, please call this number here.
+When you feel fear that your partner’s anger has gone too far.
+Or you fear domestic abuse within your home or a loved one’s, please call this number here.

 Intermittent Explosive Disorder – What Is It?